FPGA Design Fundamentals (FPGA-I)

 Optional Reading: FPGAs Instant Access - 1st. ed. by Clive Maxfeild - Pub: Newnes

 ISBN-13: 978-0750689748.
 May be purchased at technical book stores and on-line distributors, such as Amazon.

 Prerequisite: The course is intended for students with educational or working knowledge of basic digital design techniques.
 Some understanding of VHDL or Verilog is beneficial, but not necessary.

-Next Step: After completing this course, consider taking other courses in the Embedded Computer Engineering or UNIX & Linux Systems Administration certificate programs.
+Next Step: After completing this course, consider taking other courses in the Embedded Systems Engineering or UNIX & Linux Systems Administration certificate programs.